Lillyt96/JuliaExercise/README.md

 Using the code from part 1 and LightOSM,
 - randomnly generate 100,000 Generate the shortest path between random 'nodes' on a 20km LightOSM Graph, as fast as possible
 - Output this to a as arrays of longitude-latitude linestrings (e.g. `[[1,0], [2,1], [3,2]]`)
+tried generating 100,000 node paths but it took too long to run

 Provide the longest and shortest path that was generated.
 Document and discuss:
 - Timing benchmarks of your solution